PadillaBraulio/tech_challenge_2025/README.md

 $ terraform apply --auto-approve
 ```

-Once the cluster is up and running, you can check that Karpenter is functioning as intended with the following command:
+Once the cluster is up and running install karpenter running the following commands:

 ```bash
 # First, make sure you have updated your local kubeconfig